 It all depends on usage.
 While Apple indicates the amount of charge an iPhone can hold will begin to drop at 80% battery health, a 70% battery health may still give you a full charge throughout the day without heavy usage, including video streaming and playing video games.

 iPhone batteries are designed to retain up to 80% of their capacity compared to when they were new at 500 complete battery cycles or full charges.
-Reaching 500 full charges varies upon individual usage patterns but usually takes two years.
+Reaching 500 full charges varies on individual usage patterns but usually takes two years.

 Issues can be software-related, including glitches in a software update, brightness settings, use of power-intensive apps, location services, and more.
 It may also be hardware-related, like a degraded battery.